How do I stop my puppy from peeing inside?

 1. Filter the Drinking Water

 In my household, even the plants get filtered water!
 Humans and dogs, too, should be getting filtered water to drink.
-Good quality filters remove most of the chlorine and other chemical and mineral contaminants from the tap water, even if you live somewhere that you would think should have water that's safe to drink right out of the tap.
+Good quality filters remove most of the chlorine and other chemical and mineral contaminants from the tap water, even if you live somewhere that you would

 It is true that the U.S. Environmental Protection Agency (EPA) regulates the safety of tap water, and as a result Americans are blessed with safer water than many places in the world.
 However, the Safe Drinking Water Act does not in fact prevent all contaminants from reaching your tap.
 It regulates what level of each contaminant it considers safe, and if any of those levels goes over the threshold the water company is required to notify the public.
 In multiple cities/towns I've lived in (suburbs of Philadelphia, Boston, and Baltimore), I have received notices in the mail from my water company listing the levels of various contaminants in the water.
 These notices are difficult to read or understand unless you have at least a trace of a scientific background.
 I imagine that most people just throw these away without reading them.
 I've actually read these, and saw that the levels of some of the contaminants listed do go over what EPA considers safe.